BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 ## Step 2: Translate the alternative routes

-The `Extension.Translation` makes routes translatable by splitting the route into segments (e.g. `["products", "show", "edit"]`) and extracting these segments to a `routes.po` file for translation.
+The `Routex.Extension.Translation` makes routes translatable by splitting the route into segments (e.g. `["products", "show", "edit"]`) and extracting these segments to a `routes.po` file for translation.
 You might recognize the `.po` extension from your Phoenix project; it's the extension used by Gettext.
 Gettext